-Table 5.5: Immune genes with significant modulated expression in SF and proximal to a DAR in Fast-ATAC.
+Table 5.5: Immune genes with significant modulated expression in synovial fluid and proximal to a DAR in Fast-ATAC.
 An overlap is defined by significant change in expression (pval<0.05) of a particular gene where there is also a proximal DAR showing changes in chromatin accessibility in the same direction. (∗) indicates that the proximal DAR overlapping an eRNA identified by FANTOM5 project in that particular cell type (see subsection Characterisation of the differential accessible chromatin regions).

-cohort, FN1 expression was up-regulated in SF for all three cell types with the greater FC found in CD14+ monocytes (Figure 5.10 a), concomitantly with more accessible chromatin at the promoter and downstream the 3’ UTR of the gene (Figure 5.11).
-Lesser overlap between up-regulated gene expression and open chromatin in SF compared to PB was observed in mCD4+ and mCD8+ (6 and 3 hits, respectively).
-Only CD14+ monocytes and mCD8+ cells presented overlap between SF down-regulated genes and proximal less accessible in SF (2 and 1, respectively).
-Notably, none or very few genes presented opposite direction of change in gene expression and chromatin accessibility on a proximal DAR (4 in CD14+ monocytes, 0 in mCD4+ and 2 in mCD8+), reinforcing the biological relevance of the observed overlaps.
+cohort, FN1 expression was up-regulated in synovial fluid for all three cell types with the highest fold change found in CD14+ monocytes (Figure 5.10 a), concomitantly with more accessible chromatin at the promoter and downstream the 3’ UTR of the gene (Figure 5.11).

 Pathway enrichment and network analysis highlights the role of synovial CD14+ monocytes in cytokine and chemokine production

-To identify relevant pathways amongst the modulated genes between SF and PB, enrichment analysis was performed for each individual cell type.
+To identify relevant pathways amongst the modulated genes between synovial fluid and peripheral blood, enrichment analysis was performed for each individual cell type.
 Up-

 chr2: